-Mandatory Meeting With Local Authority
+Pilot Mandatory Meeting

-In pilot areas, parents will have to have a meeting with the LA before the child’s name can be taken off the school roll for home education ie making deregistration CONDITIONAL on a meeting.
+Section 37 of the Children’s Wellbeing and Schools Act 2026 [LINK] says that there will be “a pilot scheme” involving up to 30% of local authorities in England and Wales.
+In these pilot areas, parents will have to have a meeting with the LA before the child’s name can be taken off the school roll for home education.

 What Is A Pilot Scheme